 Achinathang Homestay is built by well known historian, Sonam Phuntsog in 1988.
 For its proximity with the Aryan Valley (Dah, Hanu, Beema, Darchik and Garkon is just 7 km from Achinathang) Achinathang is the best place to stay and travel around.
 It is shadowed by a 7th century rock, curved in Ganhara art and surrounded by Apricot, Peach, Apple, Willow, Poplar trees, green fields and an organic vegetable garden.

 Achinathang Homestay offers clean and comfortable accommodation set around a lovely garden full of beautiful flowers and fruit trees.
 It consists of 6 rooms with 3 toilets to share.
 There is local dining room to eat together and a garden to bask.

-Mr Sonam Phuntsog is a well known writer, poet and scholar who specialize in the history of Aryan people.
-You can spend whole day with him in his library discussing about the history of Ladakh and Aryan.
-His son Konchok helps him to manage the homestay.
+Mr Sonam Phuntsog is a well known writer, poet and scholar who specializes in the history of Aryan people.
+You can spend whole day with him in his library discussing about the history of Ladakh and Aryans.
+His son Konchok helps him manage the homestay.

 Parking • Garden • Hot and Cold shower • Library